iterative/dvc.org/content/docs/studio/user-guide/teams.md

 starting out with collaboration: you can invite one other team member and import as many repositories as you want.
 For more advanced collaboration functionality, you can upgrade to the Team or Enterprise plans.
-A detailed comparison of the different plans can be found in the Studio
+A detailed comparison of the different plans can be found in the Iterative Studio [pricing page](https://studio.iterative.ai/pricing).
-[pricing page](https://studio.iterative.ai/pricing).

 - **To upgrade** from the Free plan to the Team or Enterprise plan or to